-Mr Clemen is a qualified geologist with over thirty years experience practising in this field.
-He has worked for several large international mining companies in various parts of the world and has gained experience in exploring for gold, base metals, industrial minerals and diamonds.
-During the past three years he has served as a Director of Golden Deeps Ltd and Sabre Resources Ltd.
+Mr Clemen was a Director until 23 July 2012 and was a qualified geologist with over thirty years experience practising in this field.
+He worked for several large international mining companies in various parts of the world and gained experience in exploring for gold, base metals, industrial minerals and diamonds.
+During the past three years he served as a Director of Golden Deeps Ltd and Sabre Resources Ltd.

-(ii) David Zukerman
+(iii) David Zukerman